Xilinx/Vitis_Model_Composer/README.md

-# Model_Composer and System_Generator Examples
+# Model Composer and System Generator Examples

 Starting from the 2020.2 version, we are storing and managing a subset of the product examples in GitHub.
 This way, users will always have access to the latest and most up-to-date examples.
 You can get the examples from this repository or directly from the tool.

+** To see the examples in GitHub, switch to the branch corresponding to your version of Model Composer. **

 ## Directly download the examples from Model Composer